alpheustangs/rowid.js/README.md

 #### `generate`

-This function generates a ID based on input.
+This function generates a ID based on the input.

 ```typescript
 import { generate } from "rowid";